Emergency Grant-In-Aid Funds (for Unexpected Expenses) for Postdoctoral Scholars

 Temporary COVID-19 related funding:

-Includes, but is not limited to, unexpected travel expenses, expenses related to working from home, costs incurred as a result of performing essential research on campus, or accommodation to unexpected changes in family finances.
+Includes, but is not limited to, unexpected travel expenses, costs incurred as a result of performing essential research on campus, or accommodation to unexpected changes in family finances.
 This is a generous, funding opportunity made available by the provost and SOM Dean.
 We will do our best to reimburse all reasonable requests.
 Please note that you may not be awarded the full amount requested due to limited funding of this program.

 Please Note - Emergency Grant-in-Aid funds are not intended for: